 THE GREAT ROXHYTHE by Georgette Heyer

-Set in Medieval England, this book was published in 1923.
+Set in Restoration England, this book was published in 1923.

 this is a hard one to find.
 I remember watching several copies on

 various websites, with prices going up into the hundreds of dollars;